Preet Kaur Gill MP - My Weekly Update - 27th March 2026

 Eve Brooks Scholarship

-Eve Brook Scholarship Fund was set up in 1998 established by Eve Brook, to improve opportunities for young people leaving care.
-The charity works closely with Birmingham Children's Trust which provides services to children and young people in Birmingham.
+The Eve Brook Scholarship Fund was established in 1998 by Eve Brook to improve opportunities for young people leaving care.

 To learn more about the fund visit: Home - Eve Brook Scholarship Fund